-LED COLOR STATUS DESCRIPTION DSL Green On The VDSL line is up.
-Blinking The Zyxel Device is initializing the VDSL line.
-Orange On The ADSL line is up.
-Blinking The Zyxel Device is initializing the ADSL line.
-Off The DSL line is down.
+LED COLOR STATUS DESCRIPTION DSL Green On The VDSL link is up.
+Blinking The Zyxel Device is initializing the VDSL link.
+Orange On The ADSL link is up.
+Blinking The Zyxel Device is initializing the ADSL link.
+Off The DSL link is down.
 Internet Green On The Zyxel Device has an IP connection but no traffic.
 Your device has a WAN IP address (either static or assigned by a DHCP server), PPP negotiation was successfully completed (if used) and the DSL connection is up.
 Blinking The Zyxel Device is sending or receiving IP traffic.
 Off There is no Internet connection or the gateway is in bridged mode.
 Red On The Zyxel Device attempted to make an IP connection but failed.
 Possible causes are no response from a DHCP server, no PPPoE response, PPPoE authentication failed.
 Ethernet WAN Green On The Zyxel Device has a successful 1000 Mbps Ethernet connection on the WAN.
 Blinking The Zyxel Device is sending or receiving data to/from the WAN at 1000 Mbps.
 Orange On The Zyxel Device has a successful 10/100 Mbps Ethernet connection on the WAN.
 Blinking The Zyxel Device is sending or receiving data to/from the WAN at 10/100 Mbps.
 Off There is no Ethernet connection on the WAN.
 LAN1~4 Green On The Zyxel Device has a successful 1000 Mbps Ethernet connection with a device on the Local Area Network (LAN).
-Blinking The Zyxel Device is sending or receiving data to/from the LAN at 1000 Mbps.
-Off The Zyxel Device does not have an Ethernet connection with the LAN.
+Blinking The Zyxel Device is sending or receiving data to/from the LAN at 1000 Mbps Off The Zyxel Device does not have an Ethernet connection with the LAN.
 2.4G WLAN/ Green On The 2.4 GHz wireless network is activated.
 WPS Blinking The Zyxel Device is communicating with 2.4 GHz wireless clients.
 Amber Blinking The Zyxel Device is setting up a WPS connection with a 2.4 GHz wireless client.
 Off The 2.4 GHz wireless network is not activated.
 5G WLAN/ Green On The 5 GHz wireless network is activated.
 WPS Blinking The Zyxel Device is communicating with 5 GHz wireless clients.
-Amber Blinking The Zyxel Device is setting up a WPS connection with a 5 GHz wireless client.
-Off The 5 GHz wireless network is not activated.
+Amber Blinking The Zyxel Device is setting up a WPS connection with a 5 GHz wireless client Off The 5 GHz wireless network is not activated.
 USB1 Green On The Zyxel Device recognizes a USB connection through the USB1 slot.
-Blinking The Zyxel Device is sending/receiving data to /from the USB device connected to it.
+Blinking The Zyxel Device is sending/receiving data to/from the USB device connected to it.
+Off The Zyxel Device does not detect a USB connection through the USB1 slot.

-Table 8 VMG3925-B10C LED Descriptions
+Table 8 VMG3925-B10B LED Descriptions (continued)